 1. Be patient.
 Everyone in healthcare is busy.
 It can be easy to guess what a patient is going to say and interrupt, or worse, ignore them when they speak.
 Don’t give in to this temptation.
 Use your active listening skills to direct all of your energy towards the patient.
 Keep your body language, mannerisms, and pacing of the conversation in mind.
 You can read more in-depth about improving patient communication skills in this blog post.

 2. Be respectful.
 Just as you are busy, so are your patients.
 They have likely made room in a busy day to visit your office.
 Make sure to be mindful of the time patients spend waiting for you.
 Just today, I took my daughter to a routine doctor follow-up visit.
 I hoped to get it completed on my lunch hour.
 Unfortunately, we had to wait so long in the office that I ended up needing to use vacation hours to cover for that time.
 When long waits do occur (as will be inevitable), acknowledge the wait and sincerely apologize.
-This blog post can give you ideas to reduce long wait times in your practice.

 3. Be involved.
 Don’t limit your time with a patient to the office.
 Communicating with patients through regular newsletters, connecting with them on social media, and sending out a well-wishes text message now and again can go a long way towards creating that strong doctor-patient relationship you want.
 In fact, 42 percent of patients say they would be more engaged as patients if they were contacted between visits.
 It doesn’t take long but can make an incredible difference.
-We've created a guide for staying in touch with visits.
-You can download that here.
+We’ve created a guide for staying in touch with visits.

 To learn even more about improve patient engagement and patient satisfaction levels, I recommend you check out “Discover the Secret Sauce of Patient Satisfaction.”
 It has lots of great ideas to get you started.